A hard copy of this statement is available from the College office upon request – Tel No: 01782 987180 or Email: firstname.lastname@example.org

 Educational achievement and progress is overseen and monitored by the Academy Council and Shaw Education Trust central leadership team.

 Opportunities are offered to parents to discuss their child’s progress on a regular basis for instance Parent’s Evening or Open Events but parents are invited to contact the College at any time to discuss their child’s progress.

-5. What support will there be for my child’s/young person’s overall well-being?
+What support will there be for the overall well-being of the learners?

 Each class will have a lead teacher responsible for pastoral support who will be the main point of contact for parents/carers.
 Where appropriate detailed Care Plans or Individual Behaviour Plans will be written with the support and approval of parents/carers.
 This will be shared with staff working closely with your child.
 Working with parents and carers advice and, where appropriate input from, a range of professionals including the College Nurse/Physiotherapist/Speech Therapist/Psychologist/ Sensory Impairment Team/Occupational Therapist/Other will be sought.

 The College follows a strict policy on the administration of medication and any staff administering medication will have undergone the appropriate training.

 Students with more complex needs will have individual Health Care Plans formed in partnership with health care professionals.
 The College has in place an Intimate Care Policy that is closely adhered to by all staff for all students who require this level of support.

 Staff employed within College are all subject to an Enhanced Disclosure and Barring process before they come into contact with students.

 Risk Assessments are undertaken for all teaching areas and activities which may be seen as having any risk attached.